PopnPrimp/popgym/resmonth/naomi-cookson-may-2019.md

 ![Naomi Cookson](/assets/resourceofthemonthnaomi.jpg)

+_We our so excited for our FIRST Resource of the Month!
+Check out this interview with local trainer Naomi Cookson and see why we thinks she's so cool_

 **Pop Gym: Hey! thanks for taking the time, just a few quick questions to start.
 First what's your martial art?**

 Naomi Cookson: I did Karate for a long time as a kid and then in my mid-twenties started training Muay Thai.